With Love, Heart And Hands We Will Fulfill God's Plan...

 In the beginning it can be work, but keep in mind that soon you will be doing what you've always dreamed of doing and loving it!
 The wonderful thing is that this can be done in your spare time.
 You are in control and set your own pace.

 The great thing is you can try it risk free.
-SBI has a money back guarantee.
+Solo Build It has a money back guarantee.
 They would be happy to have you try it to see if it is right for you.

 There are countless ways to make money with a website: create and sell your own egoods, sell other peoples products for a commission, generate leads and referrals that others will pay you for.
-SBI will show you exactly how it all works.
+Solo Build It will show you exactly how it all works.

 To get an idea of what other SBIers are doing check out these case studies.